idio-lang/DIPS/source/scheme/advanced-scheme.rst

 Again, from :ref-title:`LiSP` (:cite:`LiSP`) p.88

-Generic functions is a mechanism for declaring the preferred behaviour based on the class of one of the arguments (although, single dispatch is the norm, multiple dispatch is possible albeit with exponentially increased complexity which is why it isn't common).
+Generic functions is a mechanism for declaring the preferred behaviour based on the class of (at least) one of the arguments (although, single dispatch is the norm, multiple dispatch is possible albeit with exponentially increased complexity which is why it isn't common).
 The point being you can choose which of your arguments should be the one to distinguish behaviour rather than being forced to choose the first.

 :ref-author:`Queinnec`'s generic function is introduced with: